Last Updated on March 8, 2026

 Below I will take you through five outstanding White Lotus Filming locations in Italy including San Vito Lo Capo, Cefalù, Noto, Palermo and Scropello:

-1. San Vito Lo Capo – The Real-Life White Lotus Resort
+1. San Vito Lo Capo: the real-life White Lotus resort

 The heart of The White Lotus is the outstanding resort where guests unravel their (funny) stories.
-The White Lotus resort in Sicily is located in San Vito Lo Capo.
+The White Lotus resort in Sicily is located in San Vito Lo Capo (location).
 This beach town boasts crystal-clear waters, pretty beaches and stunning views of the Tyrrhenian Sea.
 It’s the perfect place to stroll along the beach, enjoy some water sports or simply relax under the Mediterranean sun.

 To be precise, San Domenico Palace, the Four Seasons Hotel was the resort where season 2 of The White Lotus was filmed.
 It’s a beautiful resort situated high on the rocks on Sicily’s north east coast.
 The resort consists of 111 beautiful furnished rooms and suites.
 It also features a Michelin-starred restaurant, a spa, ancient gardens and an outdoor infinity pool, that offers breathtaking views of the Ionian Sea.
-If you can’t afford to stay at the resort itself, you can capture the essence of the series by waking around in this charming Sicilian town and indulging yourself in the delicious Sicilian cuisine.
-Another popular thing to do is hiking the nearby Zingaro Nature Reserve.

 The opening scene of Season two was filmed on the Lido di Cefalù beach of Cefalù, up on the northern coast of Sicily and a 1-hour drive from Palermo.
 Here, Daphne (Meghann Fahy) finds a body floating in the turquoise waters of the Mediterranean.